boopathisakthivel/react-chat-widget/README.md

 - **setQuickButtons**
   - params:
     - buttons: An array of objects with the keys `label` and `value`
+- **removeLastMessage**
+  - params: No params expected
+  - This method is to remove last message.
+It may be a user message or agent message.

 **Markdown is supported for the responses and user messages.**